I opened a vegan restaurant in Berkeley, California in 2010.

 It doesn’t get any more processed than these.

-If processed meats weren’t pumped full of all these chemicals, the meat would appear gray in color and dead looking.
-This would make people run away, not add them to their cart.
+If processed meats weren’t pumped full of all these chemicals, the meat would appear gray in color and dead-looking.
+This would make people for sure stop eating them.
 Sodium Nitrites are responsible for putting back in that reddish “fresh” meat color.

 Processed meats have been linked with so many types of cancer and other health problems that a 2007 report from the World Cancer Research Fund (WCRF) advised people to completely stop buying and eating all processed meat.